 been newly added to this website on Pinterest.
 Already placed an order?
 Package tracking and after-order information.
 Need to contact me?
 Email

 |Art supply reviews, color charts and lightfast tests of popular fine art and craft coloring media.

 As an artist I'm addicted to color and playing with new goodies, but hate to waste money on supplies that are limited in value, versatility or have colors that fade over time.
 On

-you ideas for how the supplies can be used.
+give you ideas for how the supplies can be used.
 All lightfast tests are done on acid-free artist quality papers and taped to a northern facing window in Pennsylvania.
-The

-fading results should be comparable in time frame to most open window (no blinds/curtains) sunlit indoor room walls, the fading would be much slower in shady rooms.
+The fading results should be comparable in time frame to most open window (no blinds/curtains) sunlit indoor room walls, the fading would be much slower in shady

+rooms.
 None of my windows receive many hours of direct sunlight each day, and there are many overcast days in my region.
-Artwork hung in direct sunlight or in areas closer to the
+Artwork hung in direct sunlight or in areas

-equator would have quicker fading results.
-Art buyers should be informed that no artwork should ever be stored in direct sunlight, as no pigment exists that can fully
+closer to the equator would have quicker fading results.
+Art buyers should be informed that no artwork should ever be stored in direct sunlight, as no pigment exists

 Coloring mediums currently being tested (shown in alphabetical order of product name) include: